 Inflation has had a minimal effect upon Motor Cargo's profitability in recent years.
 Most of Motor Cargo's operating expenses are inflation sensitive, with inflation generally producing increased costs of operation.
 Although Motor Cargo historically has been able to pass through most increases in fuel prices and taxes to customers in the form of fuel surcharges or higher rates, Motor Cargo generally must wait for larger carriers to implement fuel surcharges before Motor Cargo can effectively implement fuel surcharges.
 Fuel prices increased significantly during the third quarter of 1999.
 Accordingly, Motor Cargo implemented a fuel surcharge in mid-August of 1999 to limit the impact of fuel costs in future periods.
 The fuel surcharge remained in effect throughout the year 2000.
-Although the fuel surcharge reduces the impact of rising fuel costs, increased fuel prices can nevertheless have an adverse effect on the operations and profitability of Motor Cargo due to the difficulty of imposing and collecting the surcharge.
+Although the fuel surcharge remained in effect on the operations and profitability of Motor Cargo due to the difficulty of imposing and collecting the surcharge.
 Motor Cargo expects that inflation will affect its costs no more than it affects those of other regional LTL carriers.